 The interface is beginner-friendly and this software works fast.
 AVG will clean your registry to avoid crashes and errors, and automatic maintenance will clean up browser traces, cache files, tracking cookies, and program leftovers.
 One of the neatest features of this tool is the live optimization.
-This lets you put certain programs to sleep on a priority basis, lowering the drain on your computer’s memory and CPU and speeding up your systems.
+This lets you put certain programs to sleep on a priority basis just like your phone can, lowering the drain on your computer’s memory and CPU and speeding up your systems.
 This is especially handy if you tend to multitask a lot.

-This tool will deep-clean your hard drive, installer files, the cache, old backups, and temporary system files, leaving you with more space.
-It also removes temporary data and other online leftovers from browsers (including Chrome, Firefox, and Internet Explorer) to make them faster, lighter, and less buggy.
+This tool will deep-clean your hard drive, installer files, registry, cache, old backups, and temporary system files, leaving you with more space.
+Further, it boasts a 79 percent increase in startup speed, though this will be different for every system.
+It also removes temporary data and other online leftovers from browsers (including Chrome, Firefox, and Microsoft Edge) to make them faster, lighter, and less buggy.
 AVG’s software updater will automatically install updates for over 50 popular apps.
 A software uninstaller removes junk programs and bloatware.

-AVG Tune Up supports Windows 7 and newer.
+AVG Tune Up supports Windows XP and newer.
 Support is in the form of online tutorials and FAQs unless you want to pay extra for phone assistance.

 - Intuitive dashboard

 Price:The free version of AVG TuneUp doesn’t actually clean up your PC so you’ll need to go for the paid version.
 The price is pretty steep at $29.99 for a year on one device or $34.99 per year on 10 devices.
 That said, there is a free seven-day trial which doesn’t require you to enter credit card details, so you can try before you buy.